AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/account-based-marketing/account-based-marketing-overview.md

 ## Lead-to-Account Mapping {#lead-to-account-mapping}

 Lead-to-account mapping is a crucial part of an effective ABM approach.
 With lead-to-account mapping, prospects, or leads, are grouped into the same company account as they engage with your brand.
 This allows you to target and sell to individuals from the same company in a consistent manner.
 There is no additional Salesforce configuration needed in order to begin benefitting from this feature.
-Bizible's Lead to Account Mapping five different matching methods:
+Marketo Measure's Lead to Account Mapping five different matching methods:

 * Lead Website to Account Website
 * Lead Email Domain to Account Website Domain